motlin/klass/docs/part6/README.md

 * JHipster includes JDL, a spiritually similar DSL.
 * [JDL-Studio](https://start.jhipster.tech/jdl-studio/) is a web-based IDE with syntax-highlighting and live-updating read-only UML diagrams.
 * Relationships in JDL are bidirectional.
 * [Relationships can be annotated with a display field](https://www.jhipster.tech/jdl/#relationshipdeclaration), which is "the name of the field that should show up in select boxes."
 For example, in an auto-generated form to create Answers, there may be a select box for which Question it answers.
-It should display title, rather than id.
+It should display `title`, rather than `id`.
 * Spring Data supports many data stores.

 ### Drawbacks

-* Every entity (class) gets an id property, which is an auto-incrementing integer.
+* Every entity (class) gets an `id` property, which is an auto-incrementing integer.
 There are no natural keys.
 * Spring Data has limited support for audit-data.
 It can track the version number, last updated time, and last updated user.
 However, all previous versions are lost.
 * Hibernate Envers is an extension that is meant to be non-lossy.
 However:
   * Envers is not integrated into Spring Boot / JHipster